-Come and visit the historic Urana Courthouse, built 1879.
-The original Courtroom is impressive in size.
-Retaining many features from its days as a Court, it is an impressive building.
+Come and visit the historic Urana Courthouse, built in 1879.
+The original Courtroom is impressive in size, retaining many features from its days as a Court.

 Located inside are many displays of local history and culture, from pre-federation to today.
 They have the original charge book, including some entries from the bushranger era (they are not far from Ned Kelly country) and the Samurai mystery.